vinta/awesome-python/README.md

     * [csvkit](https://github.com/onyxfish/csvkit) - Utilities for converting to and working with CSV.
 * Archive
     * [unp](https://github.com/mitsuhiko/unp) - A command line tool that can unpack archives easily.
+* Other
+    * [FoLiA-tools](https://proycon.github.io/folia) - Tools and libraries for FoLiA: Format for Linguistic Annotation.

 ## Natural Language Processing